Illia Kovtun: 2022

 Kovtun competed at the Cottbus World Cup in February.
 On the first day of qualifications Russia launched a full-scale invasion of Kovtun's home country of Ukraine.
 Despite news of the ongoing war, Kovtun won gold on parallel bars and silver on pommel horse and finished fourth and fifth on floor exercise and horizontal bar respectively.
 Kovtun next competed at the Doha World Cup where he qualified to all six apparatus event finals.
 On the first day of event finals he won silver on floor exercise behind Artem Dolgopyat and placed fifth and sixth on pommel horse and rings respectively.
 On the second day of event finals he won gold on parallel bars and bronze on horizontal bar behind Alexander Myakinin and Robert Tvorogal and placed sixth on vault.

-During the medal ceremony for the parallel bars Russian gymnast and bronze medalist Ivan Kuliak wore a Z on his chest – a military symbol and a sign of support for Russia's invasion of Ukraine – despite sharing a podium with Kovtun, a Ukrainian athlete, and Kazakh gymnast and silver medalist Milad Karimi who lives and trains in Ukraine.
+Kovtun became "an unwitting symbol of resilience and dignity" when, during the medal ceremony for the parallel bars, Russian gymnast and bronze medalist Ivan Kuliak taunted Kovtun by wearing a Z on his chest - a symbol of support for the Russian invasion.
+Kovtun did not visibly react to the taunt, and Kuliak was heavily sanctioned by the International Gymnastics Federation.
 At the Cairo World Cup Kovtun won his third consecutive gold medal on the parallel bars.
 Kovtun finished the World Cup circuit competing at the Baku World Cup.
 He won his fourth consecutive gold medal on the parallel bars, completing a clean sweep of the titles.
 Additionally he won the bronze on horizontal bar.